victor-hro/neuroimaging-operations/README.md

 ## Custom image generator:
     image generator for MRI images, based on a keras function;

+## Standardization:
-    Standardization: standard scaler only for brain structures, using boolean mask;
+    standard scaler only for brain structures, using boolean mask;

+## MAE 2D slices:
-    [x] Mae 2D slices: Mean Absolute Error of 3D MRI, using 2D slices and median calculus.
+    Mean Absolute Error of 3D MRI, using 2D slices and median calculus.